 - Each keyword research tool has one or more salient features.
 You need to pick one or more for conducting a comprehensive research.

 How to select the correct keyword tool?

 Here are few of the qualities all top PPC keyword research tools share –

 1. They should have multiple tested keyword lists for all niches

 A great device can help you with keyword research for Google AdWords and Bing Ad campaigns.
 Therefore, they must have an impressive collection of keywords from different genres.
-To achieve short-term and long-term PPC targets, you need to have a set of competitive, low-intent, high-intent and brand keywords.
+To achieve short-term and long-term PPC targets, you need to have a set of competitive, low-intent, high-intent, and brand keywords.

 2. Complete information about each keyword

 These tools should provide full details on each keyword and not display the word only.
-Search trend charts, keyword difficulty, CPC and number of results in SERPs give a better idea of keyword performance.
+Search trend charts, keyword difficulty, CPC, and a number of results in SERPs give a better idea of keyword performance.
 The tool you pick should be able to display all the information about the keyword for your PPC Campaign.

 3. Comparative keyword usage by other brands